 An easy intro to the elements of art….

-While kids have so much to gain through free exploration learning about these seven little elements is an important step in being able to talk about art.
+While kids have so much to gain through free exploration learning about these seven little elements is an important step.
+Knowing these seven elements gives kids a tool to be able to talk about their art and the artwork of others.
 This free printable book that focuses on all seven elements.
-Each page has a super simple definition and an illustration of that specific element and space for your child to play around with their own example.
+Each page has a super simple definition and an illustration of that specific element, There’s also space for your child to play around with their own example.

 This book is perfect for the younger, elementary aged crowd.
 While there is not a huge amount of depth it’s a good introductory way to get those words in their head and start using them as part of their art vocabulary.